iambrj/notes/hussaini-alam-house.md

     individuality and how it is suppressed in "normal" households?
 - Page 118 : "Was it because she was a girl or because she was not as good looking as the other women around her?"
+- Page 144 : Bawajaan emotional abuse towards mummy since she refused to marry the prick
 - Page 202 : Religion as a tool to oppress women
 - Both literally and subliminally
 - Purdah
+- Money donated to woman in marriage as a token of purchaising her.
+Contrast this against dowry.
+Ironic how both are oppressive.
+- 100 coins Bawajaan paid to "buy" Khalajaan
+- Mahr and rules how much to be paid based on intercourse
+- Masculinity is less if a man is more affectionate
+- How men are comfortable with Khalajaan making such a choice, audacity of a woman to speak out against her impotent husband
+- Patriarchy operations
+    + Amma should not speak bad about Khalajaan
+    + Nobody should speak bad about Bawajaan for ruining Khalajaan's life
+- Woman relationships
+    + Amma looking at dying Khalajaan - forgivness for being mean to her or sense of camaraderie
+- Twist patriarchal customs into tools of power
+    + Bade Pasha's purdah as punishment to Bawajaan
+    + Nanima's conditions to ensure autonomy 65
+    + Nanima's strength and resilience